 “The individual right to have guns,” writes Sunstein … “is best taken as a contemporary creation and a reflection of current fears, not as a reading of the civic-centered founding debates.”

-We may hear more from Burger on the subject after 2026, when his papers, donated to the College of William and Mary, will be open to the public.
+We may learn more of Burger’s views on the subject after 2026, when his papers, donated to the College of William and Mary, will be open to the public.
 In the meantime, we are assured of hearing more about the ways in which the Second Amendment “guarantees” the right to obtain the means to wreak havoc and death on one’s fellow citizens.